Grove Park, Atlanta: History

 However, conditions in the area have changed over the past few years as the current trend towards in-town living gains popularity.
 Neighborhoods throughout the City and especially Northwest Atlanta are experiencing a resurgence of development including new infill residential units and subdivisions as well as major renovations.
 Grove Park and the Donald Lee Hollowell Parkway Corridor are poised to experience some of this resurgence.
 The Grove Park area has been dramatically affected by the nation's foreclosure crisis.
 However, real estate investors expect the proposed development plans to spur the neighborhood's revitalization.

-In 2018, Mark Teixeira and a development team announced plans to build a 70 acre mixed-use development in the neighborhood called Quarry Yards, adjacent to the planned Westside Reservoir Park.
+In 2018, Mark Teixeira and a development team announced plans to build a 70 acre mixed-use development in the neighborhood called Quarry Yards, adjacent to the planned Shirley Clarke Franklin Park.

 In September 2020 the planned mixed-use development Quarry Yards was sold to a undisclosed buyer.
 In February 2021, Microsoft President Brad Smith announced at a news conference, with Mayor Keisha Lance Bottoms and Gov. Brian Kemp, that the tech company was making a long-term commitment to Atlanta, including the 90-acre campus at Quarry Yards in the Grove Park neighborhood.
 This Grove Park campus was projected to be the second-largest Microsoft campus in the world with over 15,000 employees once fully complete.
 However, Microsoft never broke ground and in February 2023 announced the project was paused indefinitely after eliminating 10,000 jobs, making changes to its hardware portfolio, and consolidating leases.
 Also in February 2023, Microsoft stated the land is not for sale and still planned to start using 25% of the 90 acres for community needs as initially promised.
 Grove Park's property values and sales significantly increased with the 2021 Microsoft announcement, so the indefinite pause left many Grove Park homeowners concerned about the trajectory of the neighborhood and the future status of the land purchased by Microsoft.
+In December 2025, Microsoft announced it will transfer 22.5 acres of the property to the city for more affordable housing.